 The Witcher 3: Wild Hunt is actually not that hard of a game once you familiarize yourself with its combat mechanics.
-Several fans of the franchise do believe that the combat of the game could have been deeper and better.
+However, at normal difficulty, after a while, the game becomes easy, so players look for a challenge, and that is where the death march difficulty of TW3 comes in.

-If not to spice things up, you need to beat The Witcher 3 on Death March difficulty to unlock the Walked the Path achievement/trophy for a 100-percent completion playthrough.
+If not, to spice things up, you need to complete the main story of The Witcher 3 on Death March difficulty to unlock the Walked the Path achievement/trophy.

 Do note that you will need to beat the game from start to finish on Death March.
 If you change the difficulty setting along the way or only switch to Death March difficulty at the end, the achievement will not be unlocked.